Biosecurity recommendations for dairy and beef cattle operations

 Example biosecurity plans, practices and resources for cattle can be found by visiting the Secure Milk Supply or the Beef Quality Assurance websites.
 These resources include proper cleaning and disinfection processes which have the potential to help stop the spread of HPAI.

-Michigan Department of Agriculture and Rural Develop is working with federal partners to closely monitor and address this situation.
+Michigan Department of Agriculture and Rural Development is working with federal partners to closely monitor and address this situation.
 According to the Food and Drug Administration and Centers for Disease and Prevention, commercial milk supply remains safe due to both federal animal health requirements and pasteurization.
 According to the U.S. Department of Agriculture (USDS) National Veterinary Services Laboratories (NVSL) initial testing has not found changes to the virus that would make it more transmissible to humans, the current risk to the public remains low.

 Producers who suspect HPAI in their herd should contact their veterinarian who can provide treatment recommendations, determine if testing is needed, and coordinate sampling with Michigan State University Veterinary Diagnostic Lab (VDL).